ocaml-sf/learn-ocaml/docs/exercises_tests.md

 either by simply use it and check its correction against the solution, or even introspect the abstract syntax tree to detect some patterns.
-Testing functions are available in `src/grader/test_lib.mli`: we can observe this module is actually functorized, but it is applied in the context of `test.ml`.
+Testing functions are available in `src/grader/test_lib.mli`: we can observe this module is actually functorized, but in the context of `test.ml` it is already applied as module `Test_lib`.

 ## `Test_lib`: checking values and output